University of Central Missouri: Greek life

+The University of Central Missouri is home to 26 Greek organizations.
+Ten percent of UCM students are involved in Greek life.

 Media

-UCM produces a newspaper focusing on the campus called The Muleskinner and an online publication called digitalburg.com that covers the Johnson County area.
-Even though these publications are overseen by a faculty advisor, they are entirely student operated and accept article submissions from any student.
+The UCM newspaper is called The Muleskinner; there is an online publication called digitalburg.com that covers the Johnson County area.
+These publications are entirely student-operated.
 The university also houses KMOS-TV.

 Athletics

 UCM athletic teams compete in the Mid–America Intercollegiate Athletics Association, or MIAA.
 The athletic division includes basketball, baseball, women's bowling, American football, golf, women's soccer, softball, cross-country, track, volleyball and wrestling.
 UCM's athletic teams are called Mules (men) and Jennies (women).
-UCM has two mascots, Mo the Mule and a live mule named Mancow.
+UCM has two mascots, a costumed anthropomorphic mule named Mo, and live mules named Tammy and Molly.

-Basketball games are played in the UCM Multipurpose Building.
+Basketball games are played in the UCM Multipurpose Building, renamed in February 2024 for longtime athletic director Jerry Hughes as the Jerry M. Hughes Athletics Center.
 Built in 1976, The Multi, as it is known to students and alumni, has a seating capacity of 6,500 for basketball and volleyball games.
 Football games are played on Vernon Kennedy Field at Audrey J. Walton Stadium.
 The stadium was erected in 1928 and underwent a major face-lift in 1995.
 The stadium officially holds 11,000 people, but crowds often approach 12,000.

 Keth Memorial Golf Course within Pertle Springs Park on the campus of the University of Central Missouri is an 18-hole grass greens course complete with a fully equipped pro shop.
-In 2015 a $1.2 million renovation was completed that included a new driving range, new practice putting and chipping greens, and a new pro shop.
 Keth Memorial also is home for UCM golf and cross country competitions.

 Library

 The James C. Kirkpatrick Library (JCKL) is the library of the University of Central Missouri.
-At the Library dedication on March 24, 1999, the then Governor of Missouri, Mel Carnahan, was present and gave the keynote address.
-It was named for former Secretary of State, James C. Kirkpatrick, who was the longest serving Secretary of State in Missouri from 1965 to 1985.
-Upon retirement, his office was moved from the Missouri State Capitol to Ward Edwards Library, the previous University of Central Missouri library building.
-It is now located in the James C. Kirkpatrick Library.
+It was named for former Secretary of State, James C. Kirkpatrick, Secretary of State in Missouri from 1965 to 1985.
 There are over 480,000 circulating volumes.

-The Ophelia Gilbert Room provides exhibit space for the Philip A. Sadler Research Collection of Literature for Children and Young Adults and General Special Collections.
-The room is named for Ophelia Gilbert, a longtime University of Central Missouri faculty member, children's librarian, and co-founder, with Philip Sadler, of the Children's Literature Festival at the University of Central Missouri.

-The McClure Archives and University Museum, Learning Commons, and Digital Learning and Instructional Innovation are also located in the building.
-Also located in the James C. Kirkpatrick Library is the Einstein Bros.
-Café, which is situated on the ground floor along with a grand piano once owned by Clyde Robert Bulla, who had a long association with the Children's Literature Festival.